DreamerYu/SurfStore/README.md

 # SurfStore
-A Distributed Storage System like Dropbox.
+A DropBox-like distributed file service using RPyC.